 Sexual content is regularly marketed to younger kids, pre-teens, and teens and this affects young people's sexual activity and beliefs about sex.
 According to the fact sheet, Marketing Sex to Children, from the Campaign for a Commercial-Free Childhood, kids are bombarded with sexual content and messages:

-• 42% of the songs on the top CDs in 1999 contained sexual content -- 19% included direct descriptions of sexual intercourse
+- 42% of the songs on the top CDs contain sexual content -- 19% included direct descriptions of sexual intercourse.

-• In 2003, 83% of the episodes of the top 20 shows among teen viewers contained some sexual content, including 20% with sexual intercourse
+- 83% of the episodes of the top 20 shows among teen viewers contained some sexual content, including 20% with sexual intercourse.

 TV, movies, and music are not the only influences -- the Internet provides adolescents with seemingly unlimited access to information on sex as well as a steady supply of people willing to talk about sex with them.
 Adolescents may feel safe because they can remain anonymous while looking for information on sex.
 Sexual predators know this and manipulate young people into online relationships and, later, set up a time and place to meet.